What Causes a Sump Pump to Run Nonstop

 Underground Water Leak

 Underground water leaks can be caused by roof runoff from a damaged gutter, a leaking drain line from a sprinkler, or a burst pipe below ground.
 When any of these should occur it can cause water to seep into the sump pit.
-The sump pump will continue to push the water out, however, the underlying issue of the leak remains unresolved.
-If this goes unnoticed the water can damage your home’s foundation and potentially burn out the sump pump.
+The sump pump will continue to push the water out.
+However, the underlying issue of the leak will remain unresolved.
+If this goes unnoticed, the water from those underground water leaks can both damage your home’s foundation and potentially burn out the sump pump.

 High Water Table

 A high water table can cause your sump pump to run continuously.
-It will run to prevent the basement from flooding and heavy rainfall or snowmelt can provoke or worsen this problem.
+It will run to prevent the basement from flooding.
+Heavy rainfall or snow melt can provoke or worsen this problem.

 Check Valve Failure

 A check valve inside the discharge pipe prevents water from flowing back into the sump pit.
-The discharge line carries water from the sump pump pit to the end of a pipe that drains safely away from your home’s foundation.
-If the check valve fails, the water will flow back into the sump pit and the sump pump will continuously run.
+The discharge line carries water from the sump pump pit to a location sufficiently away from your home’s foundation.
+If the check valve has failed, the water will flow back into the sump pit.
+Ultimately, this will cause the sump pump to continuously run.

 Is My Sump Pump Running an Issue?

 When your sump pump runs constantly there are many possible concerns besides just the electricity bill.
-If it continues to run there is a risk it burns out and your basement floods.
-Whatever the reason your sump pump is running, it is best to have a professional come out and evaluate before the problem worsens.
+If it continues to run, there is a risk of burn out and your basement flooding.
+Whatever the reason for your sump pump running continuously, it is recommended to contact a sump pump repair professional to ensure that any necessary repairs are made.